Hopi mythology: Kachinas

-Raymond Friday Locke discusses the Hopi legend of the Pahana writing that "The Hopis...had long anticipated the coming of Pahana and, either by coincidence or because of a common root of the legends, Pahana was due to visit the Hopi in the very same year that Quetzalcoatl was expected to return to the Aztecs.
-He arrived some twenty-one years later in the person of the Spaniard Pedro de Tovar, one of Coronado's conquistadors, and was the first white man to be seen by the Hopis and very probably the Navajo.
-Unlike the Aztecs, the Hopis put this Spanish Pahana to a series of tests, and when he failed them they sent him on his way."

 The Hopi say that during a great drought, they heard singing and dancing coming from the San Francisco Peaks.
 Upon investigation, they met the Kachinas who returned with the Hopi to their villages and taught them various forms of agriculture.
 The Hopi believe that for six months of the year, Kachina spirits live in the Hopi villages.
 The nine day Niman or Going Home ceremony concludes the Kachina season with an outdoor Kachina Dance where the line of Kachinas bring harvest gifts for the spectators and Kachina dolls for the young girls.
-Different sets of Kachinas perform year.
+Different sets of Kachinas perform each year.
 Most favored is the Hemis group of Kachinas who perform accompanied by a variety of Kachina manas.
 After the Going Home Dance in late-July or early-August, the Kachinas return to the San Francisco Peaks for six months.
 The Hopi believe that these dances are vital for the continued harmony and balance of the world.
 It serves the further and vital purpose of bringing rain to the Hopi's parched homeland.